abdullahalwardi/flutter_mvvm_structure/README.md

 Things to do when you setup your project with riverpod structure:

-1- change host name for deeplinking from ../android/app/src/main/Android.Manifest.xml for android, and search for (<!-- Deep linking -->), then change the host name in http and https. and same for ios from ..ios/Runner/info.plist, and search for flutterbooksample.com, then change the name to your host name.
+1- After replacing the Manifest Make sure of changing android:label, then change host name for deeplinking from ../android/app/src/main/Android.Manifest.xml for android, and search for (<!-- Deep linking -->), then change the host name in http and https. and same for ios from ..ios/Runner/info.plist, and search for flutterbooksample.com, then change the name to your host name.